jmcrego/MiNMT/README.md

 ### (4) Average checkpoints

-Checkpoints available in `$DNET` are averaged running:
+Checkpoints available in `$DNET` can be averaged running:
 ```
 python3 minmt-average -dnet $DNET
 ```
 The resulting network is available in `network.checkpoint_XXXXXXXX_average.pt` with `XXXXXXXX` being the last learning step found.
+Averaging last checkpoints typically results in a light performance improvement.

 ### (5) Inference